amarshall/dotfiles/README.markdown

 about strengthening the bond `;)`.

 ## Installation ##
-Symlink all root level contents (except `localrcs/`) to an identically- named symlink, preceded with a dot (`.`), in your home directory.
+Symlink all root level contents (except `localrcs/`) to an identically-named symlink, preceded with a dot (`.`), in your home directory.

 ## Environment ##
 Currently targeting primarily Mac OS X with